 Then comes dinner.
 Period.
 No dessert.
 Plus, the average is family is rushing in and out with after school activities and trying to speed through homework.
 Who has time for dessert?
 Dessert is an invention by the modern restaurant business (no citation here, just my skepticism).
 Plus, if there’s a fridge stocked with dessert, pretty sure the kids (and adults) won’t just eat it after dinner, but also sneak it in after school, and throughout the day on the weekends too.
 Out of sight, out of mind.
 Go ahead, call me the mean mom, the mean doc.
 But I’m trying to keep kids healthy and bankrupt future heart and kidney doctors.

-WHERE are they eating?
+WHERE are your kids eating?

 On the soccer field, in the car on the way to music lessons, at the dinner table?
 More to come later.

-WHAT are they eating?
+WHAT are your kids eating?

-HOW are they getting their food?
+HOW are your kids getting their food?

 Kids can help.
 Start at the grocery store or in your garden.
 Allow your kids to choose fruits and vegetables, or if they are not interested in or ready to choose, ask them to pick up a small list of items.
 At home, chores they can handle include putting away the groceries (again, start small and specific, such as, put the snacks in the pantry, or put the milk and eggs in the refrigerator), ask them to help rinse the fruits and veggies, mix the eggs or salad, to help set the table, to clear the table of the meals, and to wipe down the table.
 Involve the kids with meal preps can increase their interest in food variety and trying new foods, and teaches responsibility.